 The government intends to establish a new organization in fiscal 2026 that will serve as a “command center” for industry-academia-government collaboration, with the aim of strengthening the development of personnel to work in nuclear power, it has been leaned.

-While there is growing momentum for building new nuclear power stations and restarting existing reactors, these goals face a major challenge in the form of a shortage of personnel who can work in the nuclear power industry.
+While there is growing momentum for building new nuclear reactors and restarting existing reactors, these goals face a major challenge in the form of a shortage of personnel who can work in the nuclear power industry.
 The government aims to deepen cross-industry collaboration in order to fully address this issue.

 The government was expected to announce the policy as early as Friday.